MartinBenjamin/Date.js/README.md

 var date = parse('01-Jan-2000');
 </code></pre>

+<h2>Getting Started</h2>
+Download the repository and open DateSpecRunner.html with a browser.

 <h2>cldr-json</h2>
 Localization is achieved via <a href="https://github.com/unicode-cldr/cldr-json" target="_blank">cldr-json</a>.
 The necessary cldr-json for the en-GB locale is embedded within a script tag within DateSpecRunner.html: